WAS - Worked All States Awards

 The ARRL Centennial QSO Party began on January 1st, 2014 with each state being activated twice throughout the whole year with W1AW Portable activities.
 This was a great and unique chance for me to work different WAS awards also on Phone and RTTY.
 At the end of the year I had worked 961 states on 10 bands and three modes, all only with W1AW Portables.
 More on that on my ARRL Centennial QSO Party page together wih a few W1AW audio recordings and a W1AW QSL Collection.

 In February 2014 I also began to try out the WSJT modes JT65 and JT9 and to work WAS awards on these modes as well.
-There is a huge activity on JT65 and a significantly lower activity on JT9 but most or almost all of the JT operators use the LoTW.
+There was a huge activity on JT65 and a significantly lower activity on JT9 but most or almost all of the JT operators use the LoTW.
 Some of them are even uploading immediately after the QSO to LoTW so you get an instant confirmation and QSL record.

 JT65 and JT9 are low power modes.
 You should keep your transmit power as low as needed for a contact and so was I doing using about 20 to 30W on JT65 and 5W on JT9.
 It took usually 21 days to complete a JT65 WAS award on a single band on LoTW.
 I had 6 Band WAS JT65 30m through 10m complete until August 2014 when I began my WAS JT65 on 40m.
 A long path QSO with AE7U in January 2015 on 40m completed my 7 Band WAS JT65.